usethesource/rascal-website/docs/Recipes/Languages/Exp/index.md

 #### Synopsis

-The _hello world_ of syntax definition and language definition.
+A demo of _hello world_ simplicity for syntax definition and language definition.
 It illustrates how to define concrete and abstract syntax and how to use concrete and abstract patterns to evaluate expressions.

 #### Description